kree-nickm/mooncord-dnd-bot/README.md

 * `!dnd app` Checks on the status of the caller's D&D application.
 Dungeon masters can tag a user in this command to retreive the same information.
 * `!dnd lastrefresh` Displays the last time that the application list was refreshed.
 * `!dnd refresh` __DMs Only.__ Will refresh the application list.
 Any new apps submitted in between calls to this command won't be recognized.
 Unfortunately this is necessary with the current API to save time and bandwidth, however, this command will be run every hour on its own.
+* `!dnd shutdown` __Admins Only.__ Cleanly disconnects the bot from all APIs or other services that it is connected to before ending the process.

 ## For Developers and Hosts
 If you wish to host or develop this bot, follow the installation steps below, then the steps for the appropriate section.